chhenning/health_care/readme.md

 - improve extracting tables, for instance we could ask for row and column headers
     - special treatment for certain types of tables
+    - only one table per page is recognized

+- don't do by page but rather by table (merging pages)

 - A more ambitious project would be to create a chatbot that ingest the plan and can answer questions
     - need to create a vector store (embeddings) of the plan data (strucutred text)